redouanelg/redouanelg.github.io/index.md

 ## News:

+* January 2023:
+  * Our paper published in JAMES selected for an Editor Highlight in EOS magazine ! congrats to Hugo Frezat and lucky to be part of this work.
+[Highlight](https://eos.org/editor-highlights/interactive-learning-for-better-ai-based-subgrid-scale-modeling)
 * December 2022
   * I am giving a talk for the [AI4Science](https://ai4science.nassma.ai/) workshop organized by UM6P in Rabat, Morocco.
   * __New paper__: “Neural Fields for Fast and Scalable Interpolation of Geophysical Ocean Variables” is accepted at the [Machine Learning and the Physical Sciences workshop](https://ml4physicalsciences.github.io) at *__NeurIPS__* 2022.
 [Paper](https://arxiv.org/abs/2211.10444); [code](https://github.com/jejjohnson/ml4ssh).